-It’s easy each year to view the resetting of the calendar as a resetting of life itself, what with the hope inspired by New Year’s Resolutions.
+It’s easy each year to view the resetting of the calendar as a resetting of life itself, with the hope inspired by New Year’s Resolutions.

 But the fact is even as we begin our journey into 2020, some people will face heightened not lessor anxiety, stress, depression, and other mental health challenges.
 Two-thirds of Americans say that between financial stress during the holidays and fear of unreasonable expectations for themselves, a new year can seem daunting.

 It may seem counterintuitive, but during the holiday season, which can also be a time of great mental health challenges, we are often surrounded by family, friends, and loved ones.
-Additionally, holiday activities, imagery and symbols of positivity, from group meals to decorations and gifts, to film and entertainment can inadvertently give a false sense of security about challenges that are front and center other times of year.
+Additionally, holiday activities, imagery, and symbols of positivity, from group meals to decorations and gifts, to film and entertainment can inadvertently give a false sense of security about challenges that are front and center other times of the year.